 Liposuction revision is not only required after a badly performed liposuction procedure, but changes in the patient’s body can also warrant correction.
 People who have experienced sudden weight gain or loss may feel they need revision liposuction due to the irregularities that have appeared in their body shape.

 Liposuction revision may also be beneficial for those who’ve had a successful treatment but have gained weight or aged in the years after the procedure.

 Are You a Good Candidate for Revision Liposuction?

-Often people are turned off by the procedure and are too afraid to return to the surgeon for a correction or are disillusioned with liposuction altogether.
+Often people are turned off by the procedure and are too afraid to return to the doctor for a correction or are disillusioned with liposuction altogether.
 How do know if you are a good candidate for revision liposuction?

 You Have Realistic Expectations

 Candidates must be realistic about the outcome of their surgery.
-While the surgeon will endeavour to correct any abnormalities in the body’s appearance, there may be limitations.
+While the doctor will endeavour to correct any abnormalities in the body’s appearance, there may be limitations.
 This must all be discussed in your consultation before the procedure to ensure everyone has the same expectations.

 As with a standard liposuction procedure, the best candidates for the cosmetic surgery are those who are in good health and at a healthy starting weight.

 Your Body Has Fully Healed & Final Results Have Taken Shape